Singularities of the moduli space of level curves

 We now see that $\sta n_2=\sta a(\sta n_1)$ yields a contradiction; since all irreducible components are (globally) fixed by Step 2, we reduce to the following cases.

 \begin{enumerate}[(a)] \item All the branches of $\sta n_1$ and of $\sta n_2=\sta a(\sta n_1)$ lie in the same irreducible component $\sta Z$.
 Then, Lemma \ref{lem:age1/m} (1), yields age contribution $2/n+1/2$, where $n=\ord (\sta r)$ and fits in the conditions required by \ref{lem:age1/m}.
 We observe that $\ord(\sta r)=\ord(r)$ because every ghost is the identity on the irreducible components of $\sta C$ (see Remark \ref{rem:fixingirredcompl}).
 The age contribution coincides with that used in \cite[p~36-37]{HM} in order to rule out this case. \item There is a component $\sta Z$ containing exactly one branch for each node $\sta n_1$ and $\sta n_2$.
 Then let $\sta H$ be the second component through $\sta n_1$ and $\sta n_2$.
-Then, by Lemma \ref{lem:age1/m} (2), the age of $\sta a $ is at least $1/n+1/2$ where $n$ is the order of the coarsening of $\sta a\!\mid_{\sta Z\cup \sta H}$.
+Notice that $\sta a^{\mathfrak{ord}(\sta a)}$ is either the identity or a senior ghost because $\level$ is not a J-curve.
+Then, by Lemma \ref{lem:age1/m} (1-2), the age of $\sta a $ is at least $1/n+1/2$ where $n$ is the order of the coarsening of $\sta a\!\mid_{\sta Z\cup \sta H}$.
 According to the list of cases (I-IV), $n$ can be $2,4,6,$ or $12$.
-Since the lower bound $1/n+1/2$ is smaller than the lower bound $2/n+1/2$ found in \cite[p.~36-37]{HM} we should study more carefully the case $n=4$.
-The same issue arises in \cite[Proof of Prop.3.10]{lu2007}, where Ludwig notices that, for $n=4$, there is extra age contribution of $1/4$.
+Since the lower bound $1/n+1/2$ is smaller than the lower bound $2/n+1/2$ found in \cite[p.~36-37]{HM} we can only conclude for $n=2$.
+In particular we should study more carefully the case $n=4$ where no extra argument was needed in \cite{HM}.
+The same issue arises in \cite[Proof of Prop.3.10]{lu2007}, where Ludwig notices that, when $n$ equals $4$, there is extra age contribution of $1/4$.
 Indeed, either $Z$ or $H$ is an elliptic curve on which the coarsening $a$ operates, locally at a point $p\neq n_1,n_2$, as $z\mapsto \xi_4z$.